Last updated on March 21st, 2025

 - A good activity for kids: McCormick-Stillman Railroad Park

-- If you’re visiting in late February through March, go to Spring Training!
+- If you’re visiting in late February through March, then go to Spring Training!
 The San Francisco Giants, Colorado Rockies and Arizona Diamondbacks all play in Scottsdale.

 Heading to Scottsdale?